 This is a two-part post about twins.
-It profiles five public buildings that were doubled in size when a surgical team of architects and contractors delivered an identical twin addition.
+It profiles five public buildings that were doubled in size when a surgical team (of architects and contractors) delivered a conjoined twin addition.

 The original building was only fifty feet wide.
 And yet when bank founder Martin Bottom Loyd died in 1912 his last words reportedly were about his bank’s new home: “Damn my soul, you’ll never fill that building.”